Skip to content

 A Joshua tree

 • Wear Layers.
 It’s always a good idea to dress in layers including hooded rain jackets.
 You never know what surprises Mother Nature has in store for you.
-It even rained during our visit to Death Valley on a pleasant day in May last year.
+It even rained during our visit to Death Valley on a pleasant day in May one year.
 Don’t forget the hat and sunglasses too.

 Yosemite Falls